-As my oldest is now past the ‘milestone’ of age four, and reached the ‘magical’ weight of 40lbs a few months ago, I’ve been getting surprised looks and inquiring remarks about when she’ll be out of her ‘baby seat’ and into a booster.
-Not for a while for our family (a year to a year and a half I think) but now that boostering is on the horizon, I’ve started to pay more attention to what boosters are out there and what the fit is like — and why it matters so much.
+When my oldest was meeting the so-called milestone of age four, and reaching the magical weight of 40 lbs, I started getting surprised looks and inquiring remarks about when she would be out of her ‘baby seat’ and into a booster.
+Yikes – I only just turned her forward facing a few months earlier!
+She wouldn’t be boostered for a while for our family — a year to a year and a half I thought — but with boostering on the horizon, I started to pay more attention to what boosters are out there and what the fit is like…and why fit matters so much.

-In British Columbia (as in many other provinces and territories) a child may not ride in a booster until they are 40lbs, the belt fits them properly while doing so, AND they wear it properly at all times.
+In British Columbia (as in many other provinces and territories) a child may not ride in a booster until they are 40 lbs, the belt fits them properly while doing so, AND they wear it properly at all times.
 A boostered child must use a lap/shoulder belt and never a lap belt only.
-BC is a ‘proper use’ province, meaning that not only does a child need to meet the minimum height and weight limits, they must USE the restraint properly at all times.
+BC, just like every other region in Canada, is a ‘proper use’ province, meaning that not only does a child need to meet the minimum height and weight limits, they must USE the restraint properly at all times.
 That means no leaning over, no belt behind the back or under the arm, no unbuckling, no slumping.
 Ever.
 We like to call it developmentally ready – some kids have it at five, many by six, most by seven.
 If they’re not mature enough to remain in position at all times, even when sleeping, they should remain harnessed in a seat suitable for their height and weight.

-It’s fairly easy to get a child’s proportions and know that s/he will fit in a harnessed seat, and for how long, both rear- and forward-facing.
-How well it might fit in the car is another matter entirely though, and it surprises many to learn that booster fit is even less predictable, and varies greatly from child to child, vehicle to vehicle, and even in different seating positions in the same vehicle.
+It’s fairly easy to get a child’s proportions and know that they will fit in a harnessed seat, and for how long, both rear- and forward-facing.
+How well a car seat might fit in the car is another matter entirely though, and it surprises many to learn that booster fit is even less predictable.
+It varies greatly from child to child, vehicle to vehicle, and even in different seating positions in the same vehicle.

 Are you a visual learner?
 This short movie shows the difference between a child in a booster versus just the seat belt (it’s informative, but not gory).

-The reverse of having an underage 40lb child in a booster is having an underweight seven year old in a booster.
-Legally that seven year old must still be harnessed, and despite the potential issues with peers, that child is not safe at 38 or 39lbs in a booster.
+The reverse of having an underage 40 lb child in a booster is having an underweight seven year old in a booster.
+Legally that seven year old must still be harnessed, and despite the potential issues with peers, that child is not safe or legal at 38 or 39 lbs in a booster.
 There is an increased risk of submarining (sliding under the lap belt) and ejection; both result in poor outcomes.

 Parents with three kids in the back seat are often anxious to move one child to a booster to make the three-across situation more pleasant.
 The reverse is usually true, as it’s extremely hard to buckle a booster seat in a tight situation.
 In that scenario, keeping a child harnessed as long as possible usually results in far fewer scraped knuckles and frustrated kids.

 When booster shopping, think carefully.
 Is your child ready for the responsibility of a booster?
 Then take them shopping with you and try them in your vehicle, in each position.
-Make sure there’s a lap/shoulder belt where the child will be, and that there is a vehicle head-rest if the booster requires it.
-If your child is on the younger side of booster readiness (five-six) aim for a highback.
-If your vehicle doesn’t have a head rest, get a highback that doesn’t need support.
-If your child is older, and there’s a head rest in the vehicle, a backless is probably fine but make sure the belt fits well either way.
+Make sure there’s a lap/shoulder belt where the child will be, and that there is a vehicle head restraint if the booster requires it.
+If your child is on the younger side of booster readiness (five-six) aim for a high back.
+If your vehicle doesn’t have a head restraint, get a high back that doesn’t need support.
+If your child is older, and there’s a head restraint in the vehicle, a backless is probably fine but make sure the belt fits well either way.

 Don’t rush a child out of a booster either – in BC (other provinces vary) a child must remain in a booster until they are at least age nine or 4’9″ tall, but more importantly, make sure the adult seat belt fits them once they reach that stage.
 Continuing to booster past that is preferred if the belt fits them better with the booster than without, so long as the child remains within the weight and height restrictions of their particular booster.
 If the belt doesn’t fit properly, the child is not protected.